Our history: growing the French seed and plant sector

 GNIS’s bylaws are revised to reflect changes in French and European legislation and to clarify the organisation’s tasks and objectives.

-- 70 breeding companies (among them 53 are 100% French), including co-ops, family-run businesses, SMEs, and multinational corporations
+- 73 breeding companies, including co-ops, family-run businesses, SMEs, and multinational corporations

 - Millions of consumers, including farmers and home gardeners